mozman/ezdxf/docs/source/bbox.rst

 .. module:: ezdxf.bbox

-The :mod:`ezdxf.bbox` module provide tools to calculate bounding boxes for many DXF entities, but not all.
+The :mod:`ezdxf.bbox` module provide tools to calculate bounding boxes for many DXF entities, but not for all.
 The bounding box calculation is based on the :mod:`ezdxf.disassemble` module and therefore has the same limitation.

 .. warning::